Profitec Pro 700 Espresso Machine Review: A Latte Lover’s Dream

 - In the case of the steam wand, it ensures dryer steam by avoiding internal condensation.

 - It makes clean-up easier as you won't be left with a layer of crusty dairy burned to the outside of your steam wand.

 Though, it's still important to wipe the wand down after each use.

 Both the steam wand and hot water wand are operated with knobs rather than joysticks, which means you won't get the same instant on/off as a joystick, but you will get a bit more sensitivity.
 However, the knobs are well-calibrated such that only a quarter-turn will open the valves, which is probably as close to instant as you'll likely need.
 If knobs are a no-go for you, take a look at an ECM machine like the Synchronika instead.
 It has essentially the same specs as the Profitec but uses joysticks for steam and hot water.

 Profitec espresso machines are made in Milan, a hotbed of top-notch espresso machine manufacture.
 Profitec is the sister company of ECM, and both are known for incredible build quality.
 As the top-of-the-line model, you can trust that no expense has been spared with the Pro 700.

 The chassis of this machine is a single piece of stainless steel, and the outside is a gorgeous mirror-finish stainless steel wrap.
-The Profitec Pro 700 is built like a tank; a fact made clear by its 70-pound weight.
-That said, it isn’t enormous, measuring just 13.4″ wide by 18.7″ deep by 16.5″ tall, so it won’t dominate your kitchen.
-A lot of the depth comes from the massive water reservoir, which is an undeniably convenient feature if you’re not planning to plumb this machine.
+The Profitec Pro 700 is built like a tank; a fact made clear by its 31-kilo weight.
+That said, it isn't enormous, measuring just 34 cm wide by 47.5 deep by 42 cm tall, so it won't dominate your kitchen.
+A lot of the depth comes from the massive water reservoir, which is an undeniably convenient feature if you're not planning to plumb this machine.